wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 parts had no cuticle but produced hair-like outgrowths to aid absorption of water and minerals.
 Such plants are only known from the fossil record, but there are two living genera that approach this simple level of organisation.
-These are *Psilotum* and *Tmesipteris*, both native to Australia.
+These are *Psilotum* and *Tmesipteris*, which are both "whisk ferns" and native to Australia.